New Student Registration - Step by Step

 If you did not place out of the QR1 requirement, you will need to take the QR exam when you get to campus.
 A practice exam and more information can be found on the QR website.

-Step 6: Registering for Your Remaining Classes: June 21st and 22nd
+Step 6: Registering for Your Remaining Classes: June 20th and 21st

-This information will also be available in the Student System: Student > Registration > Registration Status - Holds
+This information will also be available in the Student System

 You may begin the process on that day/time or any day after the designated date through the end of the drop/add period in September.